EmileBedard/cart253/Projects/mod-jam/modjam_plan.md

 - X add buzzing fly with sine wave animation for the wings
 - X add game states to stay on the title screen until it starts, holding off the main game
 - X add trigger if big initial fly is eaten, then, start the game and thus change the game state after hiding the title screen
-- make the trigger add one to the initial score (built later on)
+- X make the trigger add one to the initial score (built later on)

 I think that's all ? might modifiy or add up later on